google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

         ./stage_data.sh

-This script will stage data for the lab
+This script will stage the following data for the lab

-a.
-Create a storage bucket to stage the following datasets

-i.
-Download flight ontime performance data
+ - Download flight ontime performance data

-ii.
-Download flight timezone corrected data
+ - Download flight timezone corrected data

-iii.
-Download Airport information
+ - Download Airport information

-iv.
-Download Flight Simulated Events
+ - Download Flight Simulated Events

-v.
-Upload the downloaded files to BigQuery
+ - Upload the downloaded files to BigQuery

 Step 06.
 Validate if data has been copied to Cloud Storage and BigQuery